dlt-hub/verified-sources/sources/rest_api/README.md

 >
 >    \- E. T. Lev Tolstoy, Senior Data Engineer

-This is not a standard dlt source, this is a configurable source which will behave differently depending of the config object passed.
-Most of the REST APIs that we encounter behave in similar way, the REST API Generic Source attempts to provide a declarative way to define a dlt source for those APIs.
+This is a generic source which you can use to create a dlt source from a REST API using a declarative configuration.
+The majority of the REST APIs behave in a similar way, this dlt source attempts to provide a declarative way to define a dlt source for those APIs.

 ## How to use it
-Probably the easier way is to show you how a source for the Pokemon APIs would look like:
+Let's see how a source for the [Pokemon API](https://pokeapi.co/) would look like:

 ```python
 pokemon_config = {